dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 ### Add a setting

 1. For each key and value in the configuration, set:
-   - **Configuration key**.
+   - **Configuration key**
      The key that uniquely identifies the specific setting configuration.
-   - **Value type**.
+   - **Value type**
      The data type of the configuration value.
 Types include Integer, Real, String, or Boolean.
-   - **Configuration value**.
+   - **Configuration value**
      The value for the configuration.
 2. Choose **OK** to set your configuration settings.

 ### Delete a setting